korniichuk/fbi/README.rst

     $ sudo pip install keys

-Install the keys utility from GitLab
+Install the keys utility from GitHub
 ------------------------------------
 ::